osrf/gazebo_tutorials/install_unstable/tutorial.md

 sudo apt-get install gazebo11
 ```

-### Gazebo nightly repo
+### Gazebo-classic nightly repo

-Gazebo nightlies are packages released every night which can be used for
+Gazebo-classic nightlies are packages released every night which can be used for
 different purposes like testing the last feature added to gazebo code.
 The
 nighly packages repository is designed to work together with the stable
 repository, both need to be installed.